In the Talmud it says:hakol min ha isha, everything depends on the woman.

 Stan & Pete are the official caterers at the Sandton Shul Hall.
 To make reservations please click on the link below as it will direct you to their website:

-After their years of fun-filled educational experiences, children graduate from Minnie Bersohn equipped with the life skills and confidence necessary to tackle the challenge of Primary School.
+We are confident that after their fun-filled years at Minnie Bersohn, our children graduate equipped with the education, life skills and confidence necessary to tackle the challenges of Primary School.